albertlauncher/plugins/spotify/README.md

 You have to replace `[[client_id]]` with your actual **Client ID**.

 When you press enter, you will get redirected to `https://nonexistent-uri.net/` with `code` in URL parameters.
-Copy that string and note it down for next usage.
+Copy that string and note it down for the next usage.

 ### 3. Get your Refresh Token